AccursedGalaxy/SentinelBot/SPECS.md

 ### User Interaction

 - Interaction with Sentinel is streamlined through a specific alerts channel within Discord.
-- In the MVP phase, users have access to two principal commands:
+- In the MVP phase, users have access to two principal commands related to alerts:
   - `/trending`: Retrieves the most recent "Trending Coins" alerts.
   - `/bplays`: Gathers the latest alerts for "Oversold Bounce Plays."
 - Access to the bot's services is gated behind a subscription through BuyMeACoffee, granting appropriate Discord roles to subscribers.

+### User Interface
+Since we are using Discord we are limited to the UI that Discord provides and the chat based nature of discord.
+Because of that, we need to make sure that all elements that we can controll like, text formatting, images, embeds, etc are used to their fullest.
+For the Trending coins for example: we need to work out a proper text formatting in a embed add charts of the coins and maybe more stats like daily&weekly performance.

 ## Technical Requirements